juanalytics/tussi/README.md

     D --> E["<b>Metric:</b><br/>Successful name resolution < 10ms"]
 ```
-In GKE's VPC-native networking, each node automatically receives an alias IP range from the secondary subnet and each pod is assigned an IP from that block.
-When autoscaling adds new nodes, the control plane reserves a fresh alias IP range, updates the network routes, and pods can be scheduled immediately with new IPs.
-If a node fails, Auto Repair recreates the VM—reclaiming or reallocating its alias block—and Kubernetes transparently reschedules pods onto healthy nodes, updating their pod IPs as needed.
-During upgrades, GKE performs a surge upgrade by cordoning and draining old nodes, provisioning replacement nodes with new alias ranges, moving workloads over, and then removing the old nodes; throughout this process, Service ClusterIPs remain stable, ensuring uninterrupted connectivity without manual network reconfiguration.

 | Part                   | Detail                                                                                                                                  |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |
 | **Stimulus**           | The API Gateway needs to send a request to the Products service and uses its logical name, `http://products-api`, to establish a connection. |